pramatias/rustbook/rustbook62average.md

 becomes the grand finale, the value that gets returned for the entire match expression.

-At first glance, match statements may seem humble, focused on hunting down a single expression or two.
-But don't be fooled by their simplicity; it's precisely this laser-like focus that allows them to catch their prey.
-No-nonsense questions, just straightforward matching to find that perfect fit.
-And let me tell you, these bad boys aren't limited to a single type of comparison like the if statement.
-Oh no, sirree!
-Our pals, the match expressions, can handle anything from integers to strings, and even complex patterns.
-They're versatile like that.

-Rust's match expression is like an enigmatic diva, stealing the center stage in our value_in_cents function.
-It struts its stuff like a superstar on Broadway, leaving the audience in awe.
-This showstopper knows how to pack a punch and deliver jaw-dropping antics.

-As the curtains rise, we set the scene with the mighty match keyword, signaling the start of an epic performance like no other.
-And our star attraction?
-The humble penny and nickel, dressed in a shiny new suit called an enum.
-We crafted this ensemble with great care, ensuring that our actors shine bright on this cybernetic stage.

-Each match arm holds the key to a specific pattern, ready to be matched against our value.
-With the => operator, the code associated with each arm awaits its cue, like a faithful partner in a synchronized dance.
-The match expression compares the value against each pattern, one by one, in the order they appear.
-And just like a coin-sorting machine, if a pattern matches, the corresponding code executes.
-But if a pattern doesn't find its match, the show goes on, and execution continues to the next arm.

-We can have as many arms as we need.
-In our grand spectacle, our match expression boasts four arms, each with its own pattern and code, creating a symphony of logic and creativity.

-Now, here's the exciting part: the code within each arm is an expression in itself.
-It's like a magic trick, where the resultant value of the matching arm becomes the grand finale, the value that gets returned for the entire match expression.

 ```rust
 fn value_in_cents(coin: Coin) -> u8 {